(919) 752-3088

 • Complete the adoption itself

 Each step includes specific forms, filing fees, and waiting periods.
-You will need to follow the correct process for your local jurisdiction.
+You must follow the correct process for your local jurisdiction.

 Costs of Adopting a Stepchild